Updated: Aug 9

 I was sat at my desk last Saturday night.

 20 years ago I woulda been drunk in a bar somewhere in Sunderland pondering my third year at University.
-Now, here there I was posting about podcast edits and writing whilst studying qualitative methodology.
+Now, here, I realised there I was posting about podcast edits and writing whilst studying qualitative methodology.
 (Although I did have a beer - its not all work)

 How life changes.